neo4reo/apm2-sensors/README.md

 ## v2.40 release notes -

 * SBUS (in) support via UART2 (and an inverter cable.)
+* Fixed a long standing bug where the airdata system didn't properly output climb rate.

 ## v2.30 release notes - December 13, 2015